Erfan-Khancherli/Mini-drf-backend/README.md

-# Mini-Drf-Project
+# Mini-Drf-Backend

-An example Django REST framework project.
+An example Django REST framework Backend.
 ## About

 I'm working on creating an real-time chat for this project.